 IBM, the IBM logo, and ibm.com are trademarks or registered trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
 Other product and service names might be trademarks of IBM or other companies.
 A current list of IBM trademarks is available on the Web at Copyright and trademark information at www.ibm.com/legal/copytrade.shtml.

 Linux is a registered trademark of Linus Torvalds in the United States, other countries, or both.

-Other company, product, or service names may be trademarks or service marks of others.
+Other product or service names might be trademarks of IBM or other companies.

 Electronic emission notices